weecology/DeepForest/docs/getting_started.md

 ## Evaluation

-Independent analysis of whether a model can generalize from training data to new areas is critical for creating a robust model.
+Independent analysis of whether a model can generalize from training data to new areas is critical for creating a robust workflow.
 We stress that evaluation data must be different from training data, as neural networks have millions of parameters and can easily memorize thousands of samples.
 Therefore, while it would be rather easy to tune the model to get extremely high scores on the training data, it would fail when exposed to new images.

 DeepForest uses the keras-retinanet ```evaluate``` method to score images.
 This consists of an annotations.csv file in the following format